-Note that some simple functions which do not call other functions may have stack frame all.
+Note that some simple functions which do not call other functions may have no stack frame at all.
 We call them leaf functions.
-They do not need to save their own context, X30 permanently points to the return address without risk of being trashed and X29 points to the caller's stack frame.
+They do not need to save their own context.
+X30 permanently points to the return address without risk of being trashed and X29 points to the caller's stack frame.